Night Owl or Early Bird: Which One is Better for You?

 Gradually changing your sleep pattern will help you adjust to a new routine by going to bed and waking up a little earlier every few days.
 Once this new routine is in place, try to keep to it every day.

 Also, you should get as much natural light and fresh air as possible in the morning, and minimize your caffeine intake in the afternoon.
-Try to schedule an hour of relaxation time before going to bed every night.
+Try to schedule an hour of relaxation time before going to bed every night and check your sleep duration on the sleep calculator.
 This means giving up screens and social media in favor of a calming activity.

 Conclusion

-Whether you're a night owl or an early bird, both lifestyles have their pros and cons.
+Whether you're the night owl vs early bird, both lifestyles have their pros and cons.
 The most important thing is to prioritize your sleep and overall well-being.
 Listen to your body's natural rhythm and create a routine that allows you to feel your best, whether that means staying up late or waking up early.

 Try to create a perfect bedtime routine for yourself to sleep better.
 Invest in a good quality pillow and mattress to support your back and head.
 If you are some one suffering from neck or back pain, you can invest in a memory foam pillow.